asbjornenge/politicus/README.md

 ## Open questions

+### How do we deal with bots?

 ### How do we deal with "copyminting"?

-If a bit (hash) is already created we do not allow it's creating again.
+If a Bit (hash) is already created we do not allow it's creating again.
 If a user believes he owns the rights to this bit, they can create a petition to have it removed.
 After it has been removed, they can create it themselves.
 The user can also petition to have the copyminter (user who created bit illegally) removed.

+### How do we deal with fake content?

+### How do we deal with illegal content?